 Berries are likely to be a better option than other sugary foods for satisfying a sweet craving.

-Apples can also often satisfy a sweet tooth.
+Apples can also often satisfy a craving for sweets.

-While the above foods may support a healthy kidney in general, they are not usually the best choices for people with CKD.
+While the above foods may support a healthy kidney in general, they are not always the best choices for people with CKD.

-Doctors will put most people with CKD on a specific diet to avoid minerals that the kidneys process, such as sodium, potassium, and phosphorous.
+Healthcare professionals typically recommend that people with CKD limit or avoid minerals that the kidneys process, such as sodium, potassium, and phosphorous.

-As CKD progresses, people may also need to limit their phosphorous intake, as this mineral can build up in the blood of people with this disease.
+As CKD progresses, people may also need to limit their phosphorous intake, as this mineral can build up in the blood of people with this condition.

 Choosing the right amount of potassium is also important for people with CKD, as problems may occur when potassium levels get too high or low.

-People with CKD should aim to eat healthful foods that are low in these minerals but still provide the body with other nutrients.
+People with CKD may need to aim to eat healthful foods that fit within their daily targes for these minerals but still provide the body with other nutrients.

 It may also be important for people with CKD to reduce their protein intake and only include small amounts of protein in their meals.
 When the body uses protein, it turns into waste, which the kidneys must then filter out.

-People with CKD can work directly with a dietitian to create a suitable diet plan that meets their needs.
+For this an various other reasons, people with CKD should work directly with a dietitian to create a suitable diet plan that meets their needs.

 Cabbage is a leafy vegetable that may be beneficial for people with CKD.
 It is relatively low in potassium and very low in sodium, yet it also contains many helpful compounds and vitamins.